0 hidden charges. 0 forex

 1. Is CTC the same as the monthly salary?

 When you talk about the monthly salary, it can refer to the CTC or the take-home pay.
 Both these metrics are very different.
 The CTC is the cost the company incurs on an employee each month.
-But the take-home pay is the sum that you actually get in hand after all deductions and savings contributions.
+But the take-home income is the sum you get after all deductions and savings contributions.

 2. What is an example of CTC in salary?